 - Horns have a glossy and semi-transparent surface.
 Many tiny bubbles can be seen suspended inside.
 Bubbles should be present in all standard elnin horns giving them a gummy like quality!
 If bubbles are not present then it implies an elnin may have the Opaque Horns mutation.

-- Horn glamours (previously called phasma horns) are available to all adult elnin (they don't have to be shown) and follow a guide based on the rank.
-[Horn Glamour Guide]
+- Horn glamours (previously called phasma horns) are available to all adult elnin, but don't have to be shown

 - Standard horn glamours should match an elnin's anima color.
 If a horn glamour differs from an elnin's anima color it would be a non-standard enchantment of some kind.